ekamenar/ekamenar.github.io/_news/Bazina_ArXIv_Publication.md

 related_posts: false
 ---

-A preprint of the paper titled <a href="https://arxiv.org/abs/2409.17340">"Koopman-driven Grip Force Prediction through EMG Sensing,"</a> authored by Tomislav Bazina, Ervin Kamenar, Maria Fonoberova, and Igor Mezić in collaboration with <a href="https://aimdyn.com/">AIMdyn, Inc."</a>AIMdyn, Inc., has been published on arXiv.
+A preprint of the paper titled <a href="https://arxiv.org/abs/2409.17340">"Koopman-driven Grip Force Prediction through EMG Sensing,"</a> authored by Tomislav Bazina, Ervin Kamenar, Maria Fonoberova, and Igor Mezić in collaboration with <a href="https://aimdyn.com/">AIMdyn, Inc."</a>AIMdyn, Inc., has been published on ArXiv.

 We would like to thank the Air Force Office of Scientific Research (Award Number FA9550-22-1-0531) and the University of Rijeka (Grant UNIRI-ISKUSNI-23-4) for their support of this research.